• Skip to primary navigation

 Can I make this Banana Matcha Latte hot instead of iced?

 Yes!
 Simply warm up the blended banana milk on the stovetop or using the microwave.
 Then pour it into a cup with the prepared matcha shot on top, mix, and enjoy.
-It's a cozy way of enjoying a banana matcha latte during fall and winter.
+It's a cozy way of enjoying a banana milk matcha latte during fall and winter.

 Can I use frozen bananas to make the banana milk?